IBM-Cloud/terraform-provider-ibm/website/docs/d/is_instance_templates.html.markdown

 	- `crn` - (String) The CRN of the instance template.
 	- `default_trusted_profile_auto_link` - (Boolean) If set to `true`, the system will create a link to the specified `target` trusted profile during instance creation.
 Regardless of whether a link is created by the system or manually using the IAM Identity service, it will be automatically deleted when the instance is deleted.
 Default is true.
 	- `default_trusted_profile_target` - (String) The unique identifier or CRN of the default IAM trusted profile to use for this virtual server instance.
+	- `enable_secure_boot` - (Boolean) Indicates whether secure boot is enabled for this virtual server instance.If unspecified, the default secure boot mode from the profile will be used.
 	- `href` - (String) The URL of the instance template.
 	- `id` - (String) The ID of the instance template.
 	- `image` - (String) The ID of the image to create the template.